Resources for Students & Families

 Oregon MESA’s first and foremost priority is serving our students and their families.
 We believe family involvement is key to our student’s success.
 As a MESA family, we strive to provide you with the information needed to help your student get to college.

 Family nights are community-building events to give our MESA families an opportunity to get to know fellow students and their families, practice engineering with students, and learn about their projects.
 At these events, you can also access information about scholarships, internships, and standardized tests.
-To learn about upcoming family nights, visit News & Events.
+To learn about upcoming family nights, visit our Events page.
 Contact us if you don’t see your school on a list of our upcoming events and would like to request a family night!

 If you are looking for additional resources for your family, please scroll through the menu below.
 We have included a number of local and national resources for: